 Selective disk backup and restore for Azure virtual machines

-Azure Backup supports backing up all the disks (operating system and data) in a VM together using the virtual machine backup solution.
-Now, using the selective disks backup and restore functionality, you can back up a subset of the data disks in a VM.
+Azure Backup supports backing up all the disks (OS and data) in a virtual machine (VM) together by using the VM backup solution.
+Now, by using the selective disk backup and restore functionality, you can back up a subset of the data disks in a VM.

-This is supported both for Enhanced Policy as well as Standard Policy.
-This provides an efficient and cost-effective solution for your backup and restore needs.
+Selective disk backup and restore is supported for the Enhanced and Standard policies.
+This functionality provides an efficient and cost-effective solution for your backup and restore needs.
 Each recovery point contains only the disks that are included in the backup operation.
-This further allows you to have a subset of disks restored from the given recovery point during the restore operation.
-This applies to both restore from snapshots and the vault.
+In this way, you have a subset of disks restored from the specific recovery point during the restore operation.
+This functionality applies to restore from snapshots and the vault.

 Note

-• The Selective disk backup and restore in Enhanced policy is available in all Azure regions including Public, Government, and Air-Gapped regions.
+Selective disk backup and restore with the Enhanced policy is available in all Azure regions, including public, government, and air-gapped regions.

-• If you use selective disk backup with Enhanced policy on a Linux VM, ensure that lsblk and lssci are available in your distribution so that the disks are excluded.
+If you use selective disk backup with the Enhanced policy on a Linux VM, ensure that lsblk and lsscsi are available in your distribution so that the disks are excluded.
+If you use selective disk backup with the Standard policy, snapshot cost is always calculated for all the disks in the VM (both the included and excluded disks).

 Scenarios

-1. If you have critical data to be backed up in only one disk, or a subset of the disks and don’t want to back up the rest of the disks attached to a VM to minimize the backup storage costs.
+• If you have critical data to be backed up on only one disk or a subset of the disks.
+You don't want to back up the rest of the disks attached to a VM to minimize the backup storage costs.

-2. If you've other backup solutions for part of your VM or data.
-For example, if you back up your databases or data using a different workload backup solution and you want to use Azure VM level backup for the rest of the data or disks to build an efficient and robust system using the best capabilities available.
+• If you have other backup solutions for part of your VM or data.
+For example, you want to back up your databases or data by using a different workload backup solution.
+You want to use Azure VM-level backup for the rest of the data or disks to build an efficient and robust system by using the best capabilities that are available.

-3. If you're using Enhanced policy, you can use this solution to exclude unsupported disk types and configure a VM for backup.
-For Shared Disks in a VM, you can exclude the disk from VM backup and use Azure Disk Backup to take a crash consistent backup of the Shared Disk.
+• If you use the Enhanced policy, you can use this solution to exclude unsupported disk types and configure a VM for backup.
+For shared disks in a VM, you can exclude the disk from VM backup and use Azure disk backup to take a crash-consistent backup of the shared disk.

-Using PowerShell, Azure CLI, or Azure portal, you can configure selective disk backup of the Azure VM.
-Using a script, you can include or exclude data disks using their LUN numbers.
-The ability to configure selective disks backup via the Azure portal is limited to the Backup OS Disk only for the Standard policy, but can be configured for all data disks for Enhanced policy.
+When you use the Azure CLI, PowerShell, or the Azure portal, you can configure selective disk backup of the Azure VM.
+With a script, you can include or exclude data disks by using their logical unit numbers (LUNs).
+The ability to configure selective disk backup via the Azure portal is limited to the backup OS disk only for the Standard policy.
+You can configure it for all the data disks for the Enhanced policy.

 az --version